majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 This lunch ran about 200 TRY (~$10 CAD).
 The exchange rate was definitely in our favour on this trip.

 As we approach the Kapadokya region, we begin to notice hundreds of little caves along the road.
-These caves are belived to be dating back to the 7-8th centuries.
+These caves are believed to date back to the 7-8th centuries.

 ![Kebab and Chicken](/assets/img/article_imgs/turkey-roadtrip/7-mountain-caves.jpg)